craftcms/docs/docs/4.x/logging.md

 ### Log Rotation

 Logs are grouped by date without any specific size limit.
 The number of files is limited to 5 by default, per  <craft4:craft\log\MonologTarget::$maxFiles>.
-For this reason, log files may accumulate and eventually consume a fair amount of disk space, especially in a busy local development environment.

 ## Customizing Logs